What does a dental assistant do?

 If I have taken extra classes, will that improve my chances of being selected for the program?

-Additional points will be awarded for successful completion of two classes that are not required, but would be beneficial.
+Additional points will be awarded for successful completion of three classes that are not required, but would be beneficial.
 These are:

 - EL 115H Effective Learning; Health Science Majors